A New Heart

 “For it is God who works in you to will and to act on behalf of His good purpose.”
 Philippians 2:13 Berean

-This scripture has become more and more precious to me as I learn that Father God, through our Lord Jesus Christ, works within us.
+This scripture has become more and more precious to me as I learn how Father God, through our Lord Jesus Christ, works within us.
+I am coming to realize what I cannot do but He can!
 We are His tabernacle, wherein He writes His will and His ways upon our innermost being.
 He knows when our hearts are hardened, He is able to deal with our stubborn resistance, creating within us a heart of flesh.

 “No one can serve two masters: Either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve both God and money.”
 Matthew 6:24 Berean